The SafeWise Team is pleased to release the eighth annual Safest Cities report.

 - 29% of residents in New Hampshire say their personal safety has been affected by the COVID-19 pandemic compared to 44% of Americans—only 3 states reported lower numbers.

-Attitudes about police and gun violence in New Hampshire
+Attitudes about gun violence in New Hampshire

 - 51% of New Hampshire residents cited gun violence as a top safety concern—just under the US average of 53%.